Marvin-Brouwer/FluentSerializer/src/FluentSerializer.UseCase.Mavenlink/Readme.md

 unless you know about this structure up-front, which the rest of your solution shouldn't know about.

 This use-case is mostly interesting for the deserializing part, the serializing to post/put is pretty straight forward though has some interesting logic as well.

+Arguably, this can be done differently.
+This example explores the use of the "data" node to determine the main requested resource and track back referencing dependencies in the data.
+However, since you usually know which type you're requesting in code.
+You could also create a response type per api call containing all its includable types to be deserialized automatically and then reference them in a separate step afterwards.
+The pro of that solution would be that it's a more robust solution for recursive dependencies.
+However, the con is that it's less flexible than the aproach used in this example.
+Either way this example is just an example to show how you **could** solve these kind of dependencies but, it's probably not how you _should_.